Vector Optimization with Gaussian Process Bandits: Introduction

 A more comprehensive solution to this issue lies in vector optimization, where the partial ordering relations induced by convex cones are used.
 The core idea is to define a ``cone'' in the objective space that represents preferred directions of improvement.
 A solution is considered better than another if the vector difference between their objectives falls within this preference cone.
 The use of ordering cones in this way gives users a framework that can model a wide range of trade-off preferences \citep{jahn2009vector}.

 Consider the challenge of optimizing the reactor parameters for nucleophilic aromatic substitution (SnAr) reaction, an important process in synthetic chemistry \citep{TAKAO2022294,GRANT20182437}.
-In this scenario, the goal is to maximize the space-time yield and minimize the waste-to-product ratio, i.e., the E-factor.
-The optimization involves controlling residence time, stoichiometry, and temperature to influence reaction outcomes.\footnote{We provide experiments on this optimization task in Section~\ref{sec:exp}.} Consider two designs where one of the designs has slightly less space-time yield and a much lower E-factor.
+In this scenario, the goal is to maximize the space-time yield and minimize the waste-to-product ratio, i.e., the E-factor.\footnote{We provide experiments on this optimization task in Section~\ref{sec:exp}.} Consider two designs where one of the designs has slightly less space-time yield and a much lower E-factor.
 A reasonable preference would be to opt for the design that significantly reduces environmental impact, provided that the loss in space-time yield is not too substantial.
 Similarly, choosing designs that offer considerably higher space-time yield, albeit with a slightly increased environmental footprint, might also be justified.
 In vector optimization, this preference can be encoded with an obtuse cone (Figure~\ref{fig:fourr}).
 The regular Pareto optimality concept falls short in conveying such preferences as it requires superiority in all objectives for domination relations.
 In Figure~\ref{fig:fourr}, it can be seen that some of the designs (shown in red) in the Pareto front of traditional multi-objective order are not in the obtuse cone-based Pareto front, i.e., they are dominated by designs that are much better in one objective and slightly worse in the other.

 The example we just discussed demonstrates vector optimization within a two-dimensional objective space, as this lower dimensionality allows for straightforward visualization.
 However, when extending to higher dimensions, the structure of the polyhedral cone may be more intricate with high number of faces.
 This is exemplified by Figure~\ref{fig:six}, which shows a polyhedral cone with six faces in three dimensions.
 Such cones are not uncommon in the literature.
 For example, \cite{hunt2010relative} provide a model of relative importance where allowable trade-offs between pairs of (possibly many) objectives are given.
 They provide a complete algebraic characterization of the cones corresponding to these kinds of preferences and show that they result in highly faceted polyhedral cones.